-- The LE Modify TX Power Command can also be used in DTM TX tests initiated by the LE Enhanced Transmitter Test Command. - TX power must be configured prior to a DTM TX test. - If there is a task in progress before you use the LE Modify TX Power Command, end the ongoing task first by using the LE Test End Command.
+- The LE Modify TX Power Command can also be used in DTM TX tests initiated by the LE Enhanced Transmitter Test Command. - Transmission power must be configured prior to a DTM TX test. - If there is an ongoing task before you use the LE Modify TX Power Command, end the ongoing task first by using the LE Test End Command.